dnlbowers/modern-buddhism/README.md

 1. Published the page via github pages and shared with fellow students to test and received feedback.

 #### ***Manual Testing:***
+During testing I used 3 different browsers to ensure cross compatibility.
+There desktop browsers were:

+1. Chrome
+2. Firefox
+3. Opera
+4. Edge

+I then used the devtools to simulate different screen sizes/devices from 320 px upt 4000px in width.

-Below is a list of bugs I found during the development process by testing myself.
-All tests were conducted Using the web browser to render the code via the simulated live server and each element was tested for how the elements would be displayed to a potential user and a range of different screen sizes:-
+Below is a list of bugs I found during the development process by testing myself via the simulated live server extension on VScode.
+Each element was tested for how the elements would be displayed to a potential user and a range of different screen sizes.:-

 1. **Intended Outcome** - A header with three elements evenly spaced out across the header element.
     * ***Issue Found:***
         * Using float left and float right I found the title was sticking to the logo on the left in spite of using the clear command in the CSS title selector.